awei01/katsu-site-source/posts/2010-06-03-summer-fabric-tutorial.md

 ---
 path: /2010/06/summer-fabric-tutorial/
 title: Summer Fabric Tutorial
+date: '2010-06-03'
 author: sam
 categories:
   - style-tips
 tags:
   - 9tailors
   - bespoke
   - custom suit
   - mens fashion
   - menswear
-featuredImage: 2052
+featuredImage: null
 ---
 It's starting to get seriously hot and muggy around here.
 What are the best fabrics for this climate?

 Generally, naturally-derived fabrics such as cotton, silk, and linen are the most breathable in hot weather.
 Man-made fabrics such as polyester do not breathe as easily, causing you to feel wet and sticky all day.

 For men, linen and cotton are both great options.
 Both fabrics are easy-care, and dry quickly.
 Lightweight, 100% cotton shirts such as the one below will keep you looking cool and crisp.

 [![](http://3.bp.blogspot.com/_20LDsLnO2rk/TAfbOsdj_NI/AAAAAAAAAHs/tKS4LtMjCd0/s320/DSC06094.JPG)](http://3.bp.blogspot.com/_20LDsLnO2rk/TAfbOsdj_NI/AAAAAAAAAHs/tKS4LtMjCd0/s1600/DSC06094.JPG)